andrewknight/winrt/appendix/terms.md

 # Appendix A: Glossary of Terms

-This section contains technical terminology referenced within the text, as called out with the "t" notation (<sup>t00</sup>).
+This section contains technical terminology referenced within the text, as called out with the <sup>⌘</sup> notation.

 #### app
 Diminuitive form of software application.
 More narrowly, a [GUI](#gui) application for consumption by an end user.